awsdocs/aws-doc-sdk-examples/python/example_code/dynamodb/README.md

 * Load movies into the table from a JSON-formatted file.
 * Update and query movies in the table.
 * Get, write, and delete items in batches.
+* Run PartiQL queries on a DynamoDB table.
 * Accelerate reads with DynamoDB Accelerator (DAX).

 *Amazon DynamoDB is a fully managed NoSQL database service that provides fast and